Harold Rosen (educationalist): Origins and youth

-Together Rosen and his wife took part in the Battle of Cable Street in 1936, defending the East End against a march by the British Union of Fascists.
+Together Rosen took part in the Battle of Cable Street in 1936, defending the East End against a march by the British Union of Fascists.

 Teacher

 Rosen studied English at University College London, gaining his degree in 1940.
 Being an American citizen, he was not subject to UK conscription, and went into teaching, working in a number of schools.
-In 1945 he was drafted into the US Army and served in the education corps in Germany.
+In 1945, he was drafted into the US Army and served in the education corps in Germany.

 After his discharge, Rosen took his post-graduate certificate of education at the University of London Institute of Education, where he was a keen sportsman in rugby union and track events.
 He then taught at Harrow Weald Grammar School, in Middlesex.
-There he met James Britton and Nancy Martin, who were closely concerned with the development of children's language, and who became his major inspiration and later collaborators.
-Moving for a shortwhile to Leicestershire, he and Connie made the family home in Pinner.
-Teaching in Greenford he found his career stalled by the blacklisting of communists.
+There, he met James Britton and Nancy Martin, who were closely concerned with the development of children's language, and who became his major inspiration and later collaborators.
+Moving for a shortwhile to Leicestershire, he and his wife Connie made the family home in Pinner.
+Teaching in Greenford, he found his career stalled by the blacklisting of communists.
 Throughout this period he was an outspoken critic of British colonial policy.

 When the London County Council launched its great initiative in comprehensive education, Rosen moved to Walworth School in south-east London, a pilot comprehensive just off the Old Kent Road.
 He was Head of English from 1956 to 1958, where he put the teaching of English on fresh basis, moving from merely studying language to using it.
 This period coincided with his final disenchantment with the CPGB, following the Soviet invasion of Hungary and his disagreements with the Party over structure and organisation.
 He left the party in 1957, adopting many of the perspectives (without actually joining any particular group) of the New Left, associated with E. P. Thompson, who were strongly interested in problems of class consciousness and working class self-activity, dialectics and praxis.

 The theory and practice that were worked out at Walworth are the principal contributions associated with Rosen.
 Essentially, he demanded that teachers reshape the curriculum to respect the experience and culture brought to the curriculum process by the student.
 The fundamental part of the learning process is the construction of meaning through language.
 This is brought about through a dialogue between learners and teachers, and among learners themselves.

 However, the socialist humanism of the New Left was complemented by a strong strand of traditional humanism.
 Rosen was a major proponent of modern literature in education, bringing works by novelists like J. D. Salinger and William Golding into classrooms still largely dominated by the work of earlier centuries.